 Several water storage containers are available that are 55-gallons, and many folks may be wondering why everybody does not purchase one of these.

 Besides space being an issue for many people, you must remember that 55 gallons of water weigh several hundred pounds.

 If you do go this route, you must accept that your water storage container may not ever move when it is full.
 Some people prefer somewhat smaller tanks that have handles and are much lighter when full.
 It all comes down to personal preference and the space you have available.

 When it comes to plastic, you must ensure that your plastic water storage container is BPA-Free, and all components are at a minimum, food-grade materials.
-If plastic is not BPA-Free, that means that there could be some added chemicals to the plastic that can be harmful when ingested.
+If plastic is not BPA-Free, there could be added chemicals to the plastic that can be harmful when ingested.

 I would never buy a plastic water storage container that is not BPA-Free and nor should you.

-Make sure you understand how the lid seals and ensure that there is a gasket or an attached lid that is completely leak-free.
-A good way to check is to try and put pressure on the storage container from the inside and see if there is any air that is expelled.
-This will tell you if there are any leaks of air and if there are, you need to tighten it back up.
+Ensure you understand how the lid seals and ensure that there is a gasket or an attached lid that is completely leak-free.
+A good way to check is to try and put pressure on the storage container from the inside and see if there is any expelled air.
+This will tell you if there are any air leaks, and if there are, you need to tighten it back up.

 Ease Of Storage